Krystal-WL/Krystal-WL/README.md

 ### Hi there 👋

-I'm Krystal Lin.
-I’m diving into Data Science at the University of Toronto Data Science Institute.
-With a background in Earth Sciences from the University of Waterloo, I'm thrilled to explore data's potential.
+Hello👋, I'm Krystal Lin.
+I’m diving into Data Science at [Visit the University of Toronto Data Science Institute](https://datasciences.utoronto.ca/).
+With a background in Earth Sciences from the [Visit University of Waterloo](https://uwaterloo.ca/), I'm thrilled to explore data's potential.

 🌱 I enjoy travel and photography, enriching my data-driven journey.
-📫 Let's connect on LinkedIn(https://www.linkedin.com/in/krystal-wl/) and learn together!
+📫 Let's connect on [Visit LinkedIn](https://www.linkedin.com/in/krystal-wl/) and learn together!😄

 <!--